raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 ---
 title: What is the decrypted message?
 ---
-If all is well, you should see the script exit without any errors, and the decrypted message "THISXISXWORKING".
+If all is well, you should see the script exiting without any errors, and the decrypted message "THISXISXWORKING".

 --- /collapse ---